Takut Ke Tak

 It is released at cinemas on 27 August 2020 in Malaysia and Brunei.

 Synopsis

 Five film students team up to complete their final year project together.
-Tired of cliches in almost all horror films, they decide to shoot an authentic horror film that does not use cheap scares.
-But their plan to shoot a film in a haunted house now turns into a nightmare, because when they stays at the house filming, they begin feeling like they are in an actual horror movie, because every horror film cliche happens on them.
-And the ghosts want to be part of their film too.
-Can they escape?
+Tired of clichés in nearly all horror films, they decide to shoot an authentic horror film that avoids cheap scares.
+However, their plan to film in a haunted house quickly turns into a nightmare.
+As they stay in the house to shoot, they begin to feel as though they are actually in a movie when every horror film cliché unfolds around them.
+The ghosts want to be part of their film too—can they escape?